Being in debt can make you feel terrified, overwhelmed, and alone. But you’re not alone for predatory lending laws.

 While taking out a loan is often a smart way to help you get out of debt, if you don’t know what you’re doing, you could end up a victim of predatory lending.
 These unfair lending practices often force people further into debt.

 If this sounds familiar, there are steps you can take.
-Keep reading to learn the difference between legal and unfair lending practices.
+Keep reading to learn the difference between legal and unfair predatory lending laws practices.

-What is predatory lending?
+What are predatory lending laws?
 This happens when lenders impose unfair and even abusive loan terms on borrowers.
 Predatory lenders also falsely convince borrowers to accept unfair terms by using exploitative, deceptive, and coercive actions.

 In the end, the borrower ends up with a loan they don’t need, don’t want, and often can’t afford.

-Thankfully, even if you do fall victim to this unscrupulous practice, you can do something about it.
+Thankfully, even if you do fall victim to this unscrupulous practice, you can do something about predatory lending laws.

 Examples of Predatory Lending